A2A

 </dependency>

 Consumer routes also need an HTTP server component at runtime.
-For example, add camel-platform-http-vertx for JSON-RPC agents, or camel-undertow / camel-jetty for REST custom-method routes and real-time SSE streaming.
+For example, add camel-platform-http-vertx for JSON-RPC agents (including SSE streaming), or camel-undertow / camel-jetty for REST custom-method routes.
 See Dependencies and HTTP Server Component Discovery.

 URI Format